hreeya07/TechSaksham_AI/README.md

 The program particularly focuses on women because India has one of the youngest workforce in the world but with a large skill-gap with regards to the jobs of the future and an even higher gender disparity when it comes to STEM careers.

-## Course - Artificial Intelligence
+## Domain - Artificial Intelligence
 ## Capstone Project
 ### Team Name - Future Science
 #### Team Leader - Hreeya Singh